networkservicemesh/deployments-k8s/examples/observability/jaeger-and-prometheus/README.md

 EOF
 ```

 Create NSE patch.
-Patch add "TELEMETRY" variable with value "true".
+The patch adds `TELEMETRY` variable with value `true`.
 It enables telemetry for NSE.
-This exapmle also has patches for manager and forwarder.
+This example also has patches for manager and forwarder.
 ```bash
 cat > example/patch-nse.yaml <<EOF
 ---